Russian markets take fright on Putin threat to Ukraine

 "What lies ahead of us is a period of more confrontation and difficulties.
 For us, that will mean more complicated relations with the European Union, the (United) States, with all the resulting consequences," he said.

-And while trade between the United States and Russia is limited, some U.S. companies, such as ExxonMobil XOM.M and Boeing (BA.N), have a large presence in Russia.
+And while the trade between the United States and Russia is limited, some U.S. companies, such as ExxonMobil and Boeing, have a huge presence of in Russia.

 "Is Russia going to be cut off from the world?
 That is very unlikely given what Russia provides to the world, which are oil, gas, raw materials," Alexis Rodzianko, president of the American Chamber of Commerce in Russia, said.